almirbanjanovic/roadtocloud.github.io/blog/_posts/2026-06-04-12-factor-agents.md

   - 12-factor
 ---

-I spent last week watching *Microsoft Build* sessions, mostly the *Microsoft Foundry* and agent-related ones — *Foundry Agent Service*, *Prompt Agents*, *Hosted Agents*, and the *Microsoft Agent Framework (MAF)*.
-The runtimes are new, the SDKs are new, the demos are impressive, and the whole time I kept thinking about a document written in 2011 for the Heroku era: the [Twelve-Factor App](https://12factor.net/).
+I spent last few days watching [*Microsoft Build*](https://build.microsoft.com/en-US/home) sessions, mostly the *Microsoft Foundry* and agent-related ones — *Foundry Agent Service*, *Prompt Agents*, *Hosted Agents*, and the *Microsoft Agent Framework (MAF)*.
+The runtimes are new, the SDKs are new, the demos are impressive, and the whole time I kept thinking about a document written in 2011 for the Heroku and subsequent cloud-native era: the [Twelve-Factor App](https://12factor.net/).

 We are about to make all the same mistakes again, just with agents instead of monoliths.
 The good news is the playbook to avoid those mistakes already exists, and *Twelve-Factor* is most of it.

-Before going any further — Dex Horthy has already written [12-Factor Agents](https://github.com/humanlayer/12-factor-agents), which is an agent-native rewrite of the original twelve.
-It is a great read and I would not try to replace it.
-What I want to do here is different.
-I want to take the *original* twelve, exactly as they were written for cloud-native web apps, and walk through what each one means now that the "app" is an agent — and what Microsoft Foundry and the broader Azure ecosystem give you to actually follow them.
+What I would like to do here is take the *original* twelve, exactly as they were written for cloud-native web apps, and walk through what each one means now that the "app" is an agent — and what Microsoft, Microsoft Foundry and the broader Azure ecosystem give you to actually follow them.

-A quick disclaimer before the long table. *Twelve-Factor* is necessary but it is not sufficient for agents.
-Some factors map cleanly, some need a bit of stretching, a couple are honestly weak fits, and several of the things that will get you paged at 3 a.m. on an agent in production are not in the original twelve at all.
-I will get to those at the end.
+Now before we get to the good stuff, *Twelve-Factor* is necessary but it is not really entirely sufficient for agents.
+Some factors map cleanly, some need a bit of stretching, a couple are kind of weak fits, and several of the things that will get you paged at 3 a.m. on an agent in production are not in the original twelve at all.
+We'll talk about those at the end.

 ## The Big Picture